 Recently announced by Gareth Southgate, the official World Cup squad list has now been released.
 However, Southgate is still undecided on who is to Captain the team to victory.
 Previously Kane, Dier and Henderson have all been picked for the spot, so who will it be?
 We will just have to wait to find out.

 England 2018 Kit Inspirations

 Nike are yet again the manufacturers of the England home, away, training and accessories ranges.
 Both of the core strips have been inspired by aspects of the country and their representation.
-The home for example
+The

 The 2013/14 Europa League round of 16 draw made history.
 For the first time, Seville’s two top sides, Sevilla and Real Betis, would face each other in continental competition.
 They had both made it through the tournament’s group stages and first knockout round without much fuss, but their domestic circumstances were vastly divergent.
 While Sevilla were chasing a place in La Liga’s top six, Betis were fighting to avoid relegation to the second tier.

 As a result, the stakes were particularly high for the first all-Sevillian European contest.
 Historically, however, there has always been a lot at stake when the two teams have clashed.
 The derby dates back to 1915, when the first game took place (Sevilla won 4-3), but the roots of the rivalry go back even further.

 Sevilla Derby History

 In his book on Spanish football, ‘Morbo’, Phil Ball writes that: “Four years after the founding of Sevilla FC in 1905…three of Sevilla’s newly elected directors refused to sanction the

 Gareth Bale appears to have come to a crossroads in his footballing career.
 While, on the surface level, it looks like the Welshman has everything any player might ever wish for, his time in Madrid has not reached the level as to which was expected of him.
 Bale remains a warm up act rather than the headline show.